Academics / Undergraduate StudyIntroductory Courses

 - How does computer science interact with the rest of the world?

-This is an introductory course on the fundamentals of computer programming.
+This is an introductory course on the fundamentals of computer programming and is appropriate both for people who have a background in high school computer science and those new to computer science.
 This class is an opportunity for students to see what computer programming is all about, and (more importantly) to see whether students want to spend the next few years doing more of it.
 This course will include weekly programming projects, readings, a midterm, and final examinations.
 Class participation is not optional.

 This class is an overview of computer engineering design, including number systems and Boolean algebra, logic gates, design of combinational circuits and simplification, decoders, multiplexers, adders, sequential logic, and flip flops.
 The course includes an introduction to assembly language, and the application of concepts to a computer engineering design project.